malinthasa/BC4SCM/ReadMe.md

 #
 ### Project Description

 This solution provides different functions to different parties.
-Main users of the system are IBO, suppliers, retailers, 3PL and customers.
-IBO will have the ability to register new products, query for product details, store and retrieve important documents which will help them to have a more efficient and transparent business process.
+Primary users of the system are IBO, suppliers, retailers, 3PL, and customers.
+IBO will have the ability to register new products, query for product details, store and retrieve essential documents which help them to have a more efficient and transparent business process.

 #